DenJens/Hangfire.Documentation/deployment-to-production/making-aspnet-app-always-running.rst

 2. `Configure Automatic Startup <http://technet.microsoft.com/en-us/library/cc772112(v=ws.10).aspx>`_ for an Application pool (enabled by default).
 3. Enable Always Running Mode for Application pool and configure Auto-start feature as written below.

-Creating classes
+Creating Classes
 ~~~~~~~~~~~~~~~~~

-First, you'll need a special class that implements the ``IProcessHostPreloadClient`` interface.
+First, you will need a special class that implements the ``IProcessHostPreloadClient`` interface.
 It will be called automatically by Windows Process Activation service during its start-up and after each Application pool recycle.

 .. code-block:: c#